Verdagon/VerdagonSite/src/draft/future-articles.md

 but talk about all the war pigeons that got the Dickin Award

+article on post-space-travel architecture

+a lot of push stuff

+unlimited bandwidth, but latency is the real trick

+maybe work in CRDTs?

 # How to Use Tech Debt Wisely (HUTDW)